luisawatkins/orbitdb-storacha-bridge/README.md

 Alice and Bob are working with the same OrbitDB in a local-first, peer-to-peer web or mobile application.
 In a perfect world, Alice and Bob wouldn't need any additional decentralized storage, since their data is already distributed among a number of peers, depending on the use case and general peer-to-peer network architecture.
 If Alice loses her data, Bob would still have a copy, and Alice could resync from Bob or others at any time.
 This reflects the current state of technology in OrbitDB.

 Additionally, relay nodes or networks optionally can run Helia and OrbitDB instances for pinning the db data of Alice and Bob in a decentralized way.
-Here it still needs a decentralized pinning network for OrbitDBs and possible referenced media pointing to IPFS CIDs.
+There is still a need for a decentralized pinning network for OrbitDBs and possibly referenced media pointing to IPFS CIDs.

 OrbitDB-Storacha-Bridge is intended for archiving large OrbitDBs on additional decentralized Storacha/Filecoin storage, which would otherwise take a long time to replicate.
 Since data modeling in OrbitDB is different from traditional relational databases, it must be thought about differently.
 Not all users of a local-first peer-to-peer app would ever share the same identical database—we all agree that this isn't feasible.
 However, for example, an OrbitDB with blog posts would tend to grow large over time, and at some point, the whole blog history must be archived and sharded into separate databases in order to keep replication time short and ensure a good user experience when loading the blog.